Sankt-Peterburgskie Vedomosti: Petrine Vedomosti

 Following along the lines of the 17th-century handwritten Kuranty, Peter's newspaper contained little other than reports of military victories and diplomatic relations, either composed by the tsar himself or translated from Dutch newspapers according to his choice.

 Originally, the newspaper was published at the Print Yard in Kitai-gorod, Moscow.
 In 1710, engravings were introduced by way of decoration.
 They usually represented the Peter and Paul Fortress or the Neva River, thus reflecting the growing importance of Saint Petersburg.
 From 1711, most issues were printed in the Northern capital.

-Peter's Vedomosti was published quite irregularly, as important news arrived — sometimes as many as seventy issues appeared annually, sometimes only one.
+Peter's Vedomosti was published quite irregularly, as important news arrived — sometimes as many as seventy issues appeared annually, only one.
 The circulation fluctuated from several dozen copies to four thousand.
 In 1719, the newspaper contained 22 pages.
 These early issues of the Vedomosti — of which only a fraction survives — were reprinted in 1855.

 Academic Vedomosti

 With Peter's death in 1725, the newspaper lost its most precious contributor.
 As Russia offered no choice of journalists who could carry on his project, ownership of the paper was transferred to the Russian Academy of Sciences, which renamed it Sankt-Peterburgskie Vedomosti (that is, Saint Petersburg News) in 1727.

 In the course of the 18th century, the academics issued the newspaper twice a week, supplementing it with extensive scholarly "commentaries", whose editors included Fedor Polikarpov-Orlov, Gerhardt Friedrich Müller, Mikhail Lomonosov, and Ippolit Bogdanovich.
 Since 1800, the Saint Petersburg Vedomosti was published daily.